Kabogo Advices Waititu To Forget Governor Seat, Consider Charges

 Waititu moved to court to challenge the swearing in of his deputy as the new Governor terming it illegal

-Waititu`s lawyers asked the court on Monday to exercise its juridiction under the Mutunga Rules and command Nyoro not to appoint a deputy pending hearing and determination of the charges bestwoed against him
+Waititu`s lawyers asked the court on Monday to exercise its jurisdiction under the Mutunga Rules and command Nyoro not to appoint a deputy pending hearing and determination of the charges bestowed against him.

+READ ALSO: Enda Nyumbani na Mganga Wako!
+Moses Kuria Tells Uhuru, Raila to Retire in 2022

 Unfortunately to the governor, Justice James Makau declined to grant the orders noting that Waititu had failed to tell the court what prejudice he will suffer if a deputy is appointed.